Marcel Keizer: Coaching career

-He was technical coach of Eerste Divisie side FC Emmen.
-He was also the coach of Telstar for two seasons and took the reins at SC Cambuur in February 2016.
+Keizer was technical coach of Eerste Divisie side Emmen.
+He was also the coach of Telstar for two seasons and took the reins at Cambuur in February 2016.
 In June 2016, he left Cambuur and became coach of Jong Ajax.

 On 17 June 2017, Keizer became the new coach of Ajax on a two-year contract, after managing the youth side in the previous season, thus replacing the Borussia Dortmund-bound Peter Bosz.
-After 17 games Ajax was second in the Eredivisie ranking with five points behind the leader PSV, and Keizer was fired on 21 December 2017, after losing a cup match by penalties against FC Twente.
+After 17 games, Ajax were second in the Eredivisie, ranking with five points behind the leaders PSV, and Keizer was fired on 21 December 2017, after losing a cup match on penalties against Twente.

 He received his first foreign job on 2 June 2018, replacing retired compatriot Henk ten Cate at Al Jazira Club of the UAE Pro-League.
 On 8 November the same year, he was allowed to resign to take the job at Sporting CP, with his club unbeaten and in second place at the time.

 Keizer signed for the Lisbon-based club on a contract until 2021.
-On his debut on 24 November they won 4–1 at Lusitano FCV in the fourth round of the Taça de Portugal, and in his first Primeira Liga match on 3 December, the club won 3–1 at Rio Ave.
-Sporting completed a cup double in Keizer's first season, seizing both the Taça da Liga and Taça de Portugal in penalty shootout wins against FC Porto.
+On his debut on 24 November, they won 4–1 against Lusitano in the fourth round of the Taça de Portugal, and in his first Primeira Liga match on 3 December, the club won 3–1 against Rio Ave.
+Sporting completed a cup double in Keizer's first season, seizing both the Taça da Liga and Taça de Portugal in penalty shootout wins against Porto.
 He was the first foreign manager to win the latter tournament since fellow Dutchman Co Adriaanse of Porto in 2006.
 He left Sporting on 3 September 2019.

 On 13 October 2019, Keizer returned to Al Jazira on a two-year contract, after compatriot Jurgen Streppel left the Abu Dhabi-based club.
 On 11 May 2021, he led the club to their third league title after beating Khor Fakkan 3–1; it was his first league title in his career.
 Keizer would enter 2022 with a successful 5–3 victory on penalty shootout against Shabab Al Ahli and clinching Al Jazira their first super cup title.

+On 27 July 2023, Keizer was appointed as manager of Saudi Pro League side Al Shabab.
+On 6 September 2023, it was announced that Keizer and Al-Shabab agreed to end his contract mutually.